 Eric Baran | 720-897-4529 | firstname.lastname@example.org

 Eric serves as an Engineer / Reliability Analyst at the Western Interstate Energy Board.
 Eric provides technical and engineering support to the Western Interconnection Regional Advisory Body (WIRAB) and WIEB on issues surrounding the reliability of the bulk power system in the Western Interconnection.
 He provides analysis and advice on policies relating operational performance, situational awareness and essential reliability services.
-Prior to joining the team at WIEB, Eric was a Power Supply Analyst at Allegheny Electric Cooperative in Pennsylvania.
+Prior to joining the team at WIEB, Eric worked in Power Supply and Engineering at Allegheny Electric Cooperative, Inc. in Pennsylvania.
 He holds both a M.E. in Energy Systems Engineering and a B.S. in Mechanical Engineering from Lehigh University.

 Thomas A. Carr | 720-897-4603 | email@example.com

 Tom serves as a staff attorney and economist for the Western Interstate Energy Board.
 He works on behalf of western states and provinces in a collaborative modeling effort at the Western Electricity Coordinating Council’s (WECC) Transmission Expansion Planning Policy Committee (TEPPC) and its successor, the Reliability Assessment Committee (RAC).
 He designs and manages scenarios of future renewable energy development, distributed generation, and carbon emissions for purposes of reliability assessment and transmission planning.
 Tom received a PhD in economics from the University of Colorado in 1988 and a law degree from the University of Denver in 1998.
 Tom was an assistant professor at Middlebury College where he taught economics and researched issues in environmental and natural resource economics from 1990 to 1995.